RyanBrewer317/cricket_hs/docs/intro.md

 ```
 A benefit of this approach is that the order of parameters doesn't matter,
 and parameters are labelled at every callsite.
-We can even leave out arguments if we know the function won't use them
+We can even leave out arguments if we know the function won't use them.
 A downside is that this doesn't play well with higher-order functions,
-since they sometimes need to know the names of parameters of functions
+since they often need to know the names of parameters of functions
 so they can call those functions.

 The second approach is called "currying,"